NetworkFlux/minishell/README.md

-This program is supposed to mimic a functioning terminal and able to execute practically every command.
+This program is supposed to mimic a functioning terminal and be able to execute practically every command.
 This terminal should handel piping aswell as file redirections.

 - Extensive parsing
 - Piping